sharmine-s/sql-databases/joins/01_using_joins.md

 SELECT id, name, genre FROM artists WHERE id = 1;
 ```

 As our database grows and becomes more complex, this is not ideal.
-Every request sent to the database adds some extra time to the program execution.
+Every query sent to the database adds some extra time to the program execution.
+If we were to retrieve ten different albums, and then the associated artist for each of them, that would mean running twenty SQL queries in total.
+This is a common issue when working with databases, called the **n+1 problem**.

-We can retrieve all this information using the same SQL query, using what is called a **join**.
+Thankfully, we can retrieve all this information in a single SQL query, using what is called a **join**.

+A join query "combines" rows from different tables in the same result set, based on a relationship between those tables.
+Essentially we're running one SQL query, but getting results present in more than one table.

 Here is the general syntax: